New clear days

 As science-fiction/fantasy often does, Cloud Warrior cannot help but document aspects of society at the time it was written; the height of the right-wing reaction in Britain and the USA.

 The Skyhawk’s basic design is similar to that of the CFM Shadow, which first appeared in the same year as this novel (1983).
 The principal differences are the simpler design of the Skyhawk (tailless and swept wing) and the type of motor.
 The Shadow’s wing is straight.
-(Its airframe is based on the VJ-23 hang glider, which you can see on my page Hang gliding 1973 and before.)
+(Its airframe is based on the VJ-23 hang glider, which you can see in Sticks and rudders in Hang gliding before 1973.)

 Instead of gasoline, the Skyhawk uses electricity supplied from solar panels covering the wings’ upper surfaces, as did–in real life–the Solar Challenger, which crossed the channel from France to England in 1983 on solar power, cruising at 12000 ft.